jwalton/thedreaming.org/_posts/2020-05-26-avoid-csrf-attacks-with-api-design.md

 <!--more-->

-The basic idea behind a CSRF attack is that one of your users uses their browser to log into your website (let's say "awesomebank.com" as an example), and then they visit a malicious website with the same browser, and that malicious website sends a request to your website.
+The basic idea behind a CSRF attack is this; you have a user that uses their browser to login to your website (let's say "awesomebank.com" as an example).
+Now that same user uses the same browser to visit a malicious website, and that malicious website sends a request to your website.
 In certain cases, the browser will send cookies for your website along with that request, even though it came from the malicious website.
 From your server's perspective, you get an API call from an authenticated user, so you'll probably end up doing what the malicious site